-All of these people handling the civil action are suspect now in cover-up crimes and operating fraudulent courts that are committing Felony Obstruction and have been fingered from the inside, it should be interesting now to see how they are prosecuted and by whom.
+All of these attorneys, judges and prosecutors currently handling the civil action are suspect now in cover-up crimes and operating fraudulent courts that are committing Felony Obstruction and have been fingered from the inside, it should be interesting now to see how they are prosecuted and by whom.
+I also await the outcome of Anderson’s civil suit and the criminal investigations by all those who alerted to the matters by Anderson, by Scheindlin and all those others with legal obligations to report the allegations for investigation.

-Dick – Up to you if you want to continue or stop here, if we go on it would be into the how the cover up became a coup, the story of the takeover of the Whitehouse, the politicization of the Justice Department, the Fox in Henhouse having a Fox party and robbing the American People, etc. How Michael Grebe of Foley effectuated the coup, etc. We could leave that for part 2 and either way I will continue writing it.
+PART 2 – The Fox in the Henhouse & a Necessary House Cleaning

+"CONGRESSMEN WHO WILLFULLY TAKE ACTIONS DURING WARTIME THAT DAMAGE MORALE AND UNDERMINE THE MILITARY ARE SABOTEURS AND SHOULD BE ARRESTED, EXILED, OR HANGED."

+President Abraham Lincoln

 All of these factual matters regarding the Coup and their activities, including their relations to actual Nazis, their ongoing war crimes, their ongoing financial crimes, etcetera, will all tie together as we go deeper down the Iviewit hole.
 Understanding how the lawyers from these criminal firms getting caught in felony crimes then forced the criminal underbelly of our country to unite together, a conglomeration of evil if you will, from many different evil sects, coming together with the intent of overthrowing the government, is critical to understand how the country has digressed so deeply from there.
 For now, it is safe to say Dick that like Donald Trump, I would simply go to Congress and greet them as they walked up the capitol steps with a big fat YOUR FIRED!
 I would fire the entire Congress, the Justice Department Officials, the SEC Officials, the Judges and a few Executive Officers who lended their aid and support to the criminal enterprise.

 Then I would most likely hand out indictments, try them all for these crimes against the Country and People, and then follow the trail of looted money from their crimes, to their offshore bank accounts in Iraq, Afghanistan, Switzerland and China.
 Then I would simply RICO and RECOVER, recovering for the American People and countries worldwide every last dollar gained from them through crime.
 I would leave them penniless like any prisoner, to earn honest prison salaries with no pensions.
 We need a hard pipe hitting G-man Dick, one impervious to greed or politics, a law abiding one and then let the chips fall in court and if the Coupsters are not guilty, let them vindicate themselves through trial, nothing to hide, nothing to fear.